70V07/4TABs/README.md

 ⚖️ **Disclaimer:**
 this software is provided "as is", without warranty of any kind. the Author takes no responsibility for data loss or system instability

+⚠️ this tool is in Proto stage, provided as is it, without any warranty

+---

 ## 💻 Features